shivangi0109/resource-wall/README.md

 * Used git best practices (sans rebase) when working on a project with multiple members (branching and merging often), as well as the GitHub workflow (pull requests).
 * Used the major steps of software development to execute the project; user stories, wireframes, ERD, Routes, etc.
 * Collaborated effectively as a team to decide how to break out the work, setting up a good team structure and a pleasant and positive work dynamic.
-* Engaged in a simulated on the job environment
+* Engaged in a simulated on the job environment.
-* Prepared and planned how to tailor our communication and presentation approach for a technical as well as and non-technical audience
+* Prepared and planned how to tailor our communication and presentation approach for a technical as well as and non-technical audience.
-* Presented a web development project to a technical and non-technical audience
+* Presented a web development project to a technical and non-technical audience.
 * Had a lot of fun! 😃

 ## Features